Crochet Lace: Modern Style

-Yep!
-Greenery :) This bodes well for me as green is one of my absolute favorite colors (tied with purple).
+Did you know that there is a color of the year?
+Sometimes if you are scrolling through on Pinterest you can see reference of it if you follow a lot of home decor or DIY pages.
+When I designed this scarf, the Pantone Color of the Year was Greenery.
+This bodes well for me as green is one of my absolute favorite colors (tied with purple).
 Now I'm not really sure who decides things like this...probably the same people who decide what is currently stylish and trending...but *high five* to whoever picked this color!
-For this year at least I may come close to trendy ;)

-When I saw that Caron Cakes released their new colors last winter I, of course, had to purchase a few of them.
+Whenever Caron Cakes releases their new colors I, of course, have to try them.
 You have already seen how I used the 'Strawberry Trifle' in my Strawberry Patch Convertible Scarf (and if you haven't seen it yet-check it out!
 It's a great spring scarf).

 Don't be intimidated by how this stitch looks!
-It is really a simple 2 row repeat!
+It is really a simple 2 row repeat.
+And check out how uniquely lacy, yet modern that triangle mesh stitch looks!

 SC: single crochet